UU-ER/AdOpT-NET0/docs/source/Workflow.rst

 optimality, or took longer than expected for the complexity of your system, you can take a look at the :ref:`model diagnostics<model_diagnostics>`.

-For a simple means to get a grip on your results, you can :ref:`start the streamlit visualisation<results_visualization>`, by opening the following link in your browser: https://resultvisualization.streamlit.app/.
+For a simple means to get a grip on your results, you can :ref:`start the streamlit visualisation<results_visualization>`.
 From there, you can also download CSV files with your result data.
+Alternatively, you can :ref:`export<export_excel>' datasets from your .h5 files to Excel.